n4n0byt3/software-design-architecture-assignment/game/README.md

 ## 2. Functional Overview

-The system simulates a complete game of Frustration using **console output.**

-Functionally, the system does the following:
+The program performs the following functionality:

-- configures a board and an appropriate number of players depending on the variation of the game
+- initially we configure a board and the correct number of players depending on the rules applied to the game
-- automatically alternates turns between players
+- player turns are automatically alternated by the program
-- rolls either one or two dice depending on the selected configuration
+- depending on the dice rules (if applied), either one or two dice are rolled
-- applies optional rule variations through CLI args
+- optional variations/rules are applied through the usage of flags passed through the CLI
-- outputs the relevant messages/information to the console
+- the relevant information, including dice roll sequences and player turn information is printed to the console
-- detects a winning condition and outputs a summary
+- once a winning condition is detected a summary is printed to the console
 - stores completed games
-- supports deterministic replay of saved games

 ---